As Missouri's Last Abortion Provider Nears Closing, Neighboring Clinics Prepare

 Parson said this week that Missouri health regulators have safety concerns about the clinic.
 Planned Parenthood officials say they've done all they can to comply, and accuse the state of arbitrarily enforcing regulations for political reasons.
 The two sides have been unable to reach an agreement, and Planned Parenthood has filed a lawsuit asking for a restraining order to prevent the center from being forced to stop offering the procedure.

-Providers like King in neighboring states say they're watching the situation and expecting to take additional patients from Missouri.
+Providers such as King in neighboring states say they're watching the situation and expect to take additional patients from Missouri.

 "[This] is happening much more quickly than any of us anticipated, so we're really scrambling" to communicate with patients and open up additional appointments for abortions in the coming days, King said.

-Michele Landeau of Gateway Women's Access Fund, which helps Missouri women pay for abortions, said her organization is looking at ways to connect patients with clinics outside the state and help arrange for transportation, childcare, and other needs.
+Michele Landeau of Gateway Women's Access Fund, which helps Missouri women pay for abortions, said her organization is looking at ways to connect patients with clinics outside the state and help arrange for transportation, childcare and other needs.

 "People are confused, and they're scared, and it's pretty chaotic-feeling right now," Landeau said.

-Abortion providers in other neighboring states said they're expecting additional patients from Missouri, and planning accordingly.
+Abortion providers in other neighboring states said they're expecting additional patients from Missouri and are planning accordingly.

 "We will do our very best to serve any women from Missouri that need to see us," said Rebecca Terrell of CHOICES health center in Memphis, Tenn.
 "It may be that we have to add hours; we may have to open on a Saturday; we may have to make some changes, but we will make sure that everybody gets seen."

-In Wichita, Kansas, Julie Burkhart of the Trust Women clinic, said she would expect to see more patients from central, southern, and western Missouri if the St. Louis facility stops providing abortions.
-She said her facility might look at expanding its hours, but it would take time to hire, train, and license new staff members.
+In Wichita, Kan., Julie Burkhart of the Trust Women clinic said she would expect to see more patients from central, southern and western Missouri if the St. Louis facility stops providing abortions.
+She said her facility might look at expanding its hours, but it would take time to hire, train and license new staff members.

-Abortion rights opponents have praised Missouri regulators' scrutiny of the St. Louis clinic.
+Abortion-rights opponents have praised Missouri regulators' scrutiny of the St. Louis clinic.

-In a statement, Marjorie Dannenfelser, president of the anti-abortion Susan B. Anthony List, said ending abortion services there "would be good news for health and safety."
+In a statement, Marjorie Dannenfelser, president of the anti-abortion-rights Susan B. Anthony List, said ending abortion services there "would be good news for health and safety."

 If the St. Louis clinic loses its license, some hospitals in the state could still offer the procedure, primarily for medical emergencies, Planned Parenthood officials say.